wlanNode

 Create a wlanDeviceConfig

-.
-Use this configuration to create a WLAN node, specifying its name and position.
+object, specifying the operating mode and beacon interval.
+Use this configuration to create a WLAN node and specify its name and position.

 Create a WLAN node with the default device configuration.
 Confirm that the default mode is STA